AdobeDocs/audience-manager.es-ES/help/using/features/destinations/people-based-destinations-prerequisites.md

 Existen dos formas de llevar los datos sin conexión a Audience Manager para [!DNL People-Based Destinations].

 * [Envíe datos](../../integration/sending-audience-data/batch-data-transfer-explained/batch-data-transfer-overview.md) por lotes a Audience Manager para ingestar direcciones de correo electrónico con hash.
-Con este método, puede elegir utilizar las direcciones de correo electrónico con hash de la [!DNL CRM] base de datos en [!DNL People-Based Destinations].
-Además, al utilizar este método, también puede calificar las direcciones de correo electrónico con hash para características [integradas](../traits/trait-qualification-reference.md).
+With this method, you can choose to use the hashed email addresses from your  database in . [!DNL CRM][!DNL People-Based Destinations] Additionally, when using this method, you can also qualify the hashed email addresses for onboarded traits.[](../traits/trait-qualification-reference.md)
 * Utilice ID [declarados](../declared-ids.md) para declarar direcciones de correo electrónico con hash al pasar ID de cliente autenticados.
-Al utilizar este método, Audience Manager, en su nombre, solo envía a [!DNL People-Based Destinations] las direcciones de correo electrónico con hash los usuarios que se han autenticado en línea.
-Las direcciones de correo electrónico activadas a través de canales basados en personas son solo las que aparecen en las llamadas de evento de ID declaradas.
-Otras direcciones de correo electrónico asociadas con el ID de cliente no se envían en tiempo real.
+When using this method, Audience Manager, on your behalf, only sends to  the hashed email addresses from users who have authenticated online. [!DNL People-Based Destinations] Las direcciones de correo electrónico activadas a través de canales basados en personas son solo las que aparecen en las llamadas de evento de ID declaradas.
+Other email addresses associated with the customer ID are not sent in real-time.